Crispy Chinese salt and pepper chicken wings recipe

 • Add a few batches to the oil at a time and fry for 8 minutes, turning them now and then with a slotted spoon or tongs.
 Once golden, take them out and put them on kitchen paper to drain while you fry the other batches - you will probably need to do about 3-4 batches in total.

-• Get a pestle and mortar and add the chopped garlic and chill to the salt and pepper.
+• Get a pestle and mortar and add the chopped garlic and chilli to the salt and pepper.
 Grind together to mix, but not so much that it resembles a paste.
 If you don't have a pestle and mortar, just use the end of a wooden spoon and crush the ingredients in a bowl.

 • Get a small frying pan and put on a high heat.
 Transfer the salt, pepper, garlic and chilli mix into the hot pan and dry fry for a 1-2 minutes (no oil) to release the flavours.